VegaDeftwing/OpGuidesHugoSrc/content/Music/musichard.md

 * The Teenage Engineering Pocket Operators are cool, fun, etc. But they're pretty fragile and have some issues.
 Generally, I don't think they're worth it.
 Here's Some alternatives (Yes, I know there's a huge price difference- remember, you get what you pay for.)
   * [Analogue Pocket](https://www.analogue.co/pocket/)
   * [DityWave M8](https://dirtywave.com)
   * or, if you're feeling spendy, the OP-1 and OP-Z are options.
-Each have their own quirks though, so be sure to do your research.
-Regardless, I really don't recomend the TE PO's
+Each have their own quirks, though, so be sure to do your research.
+Regardless, I really don't recommend the TE PO's
 * The non-mini Launchkey Series from Novation.
 They keybeds are absolute shit.
 I had to [mod](https://www.thingiverse.com/thing:3831768) my Mk2 to make the pads work, and the mod wheel has issues too.
 It's just... not good.

 ## Notes on how your hardware will be more expensive than you think